 the picking box includes products picked based on the ordered product list.

 Claim 4.
-The method of claim 1, further comprising:
+The method as claimed in claim 1, comprising:

 receiving an input for switching the status of the specific product to a Skip status when the specific product in the ordered product list is not present in the picking box;